Dr. Brian K. Burton, Dean

 - At least 50 percent of the business credit hours required for the business degree must be taken at Western Washington University

-- Electives may be selected as needed to ensure the required 180 quarter hours total credit is met, except that majors in accounting and business administration must complete a minimum of 90 credits in areas other than accounting, business administration and economics beyond the principles
+- Electives may be selected as needed to ensure the required 180 quarter hours total credit, except that majors in accounting and business administration must complete a minimum of 90 credits in areas other than accounting, business administration and economics beyond the principles

 - Communication.
 All students must consult their advisor regarding writing proficiency and communications requirements; all CBE majors are required to take one Communication Focus (CF) course and complete the upper-division Writing Proficiency (WP - 3 points) requirement, both within CBE, prior to graduation